 Quitting too early

-I get messages every day from people saying it’s too hard to get customers.
+I get messages every day from people saying it’s too hard to get customers when they first start a pest control business, and I hear the same thing from operators starting an exterminator business under that name.
 And I get it.
 The first 100 customers are genuinely hard.
 You’re going to knock a whole street with nobody answering.
 You’re going to hear no more than you hear yes.
 You’re going to question yourself for the first 60 days.
+But the people who win this industry are the ones who are willing to stay in it and endure the pain for 15, 20, 30 years.
+You can get paid very well the whole time.
+It just takes longer than most people are willing to wait.

 The Simple Summary